sls1005/bom/README.md

 ### Note

 + This can only be compiled with Go compiler v1.16 or later.
-Some changes are required to make it work with an older version of compiler.
+Some changes are required to make it to work with an older version of compiler.

 + This does not check if the file is UTF-8—encoded.
 Please check it with another tool.

 + This cannot be used to detect other UTFs' byte order marks (such as those for UTF-16 or UTF-32), nor can it be used to add a BOM for an encoding other than UTF-8.

 + Although this cannot be used to detect the encoding, a file with a UTF-8 BOM detected by this program is likely to be UTF-8—encoded.

-+ Using this program (without any additional argument) twice on a file cancels each other's effects.

 ### References